 If you are a patient with a question regarding medical malpractice, please contact an attorney.

-- Depositions: Should a matter proceed, I am always available for depositions and am familiar with the process in several states.
+- Depositions: Should a matter proceed, I am available for depositions and am familiar with the process in several states.

 - Trial Testimony: While the vast majority of cases settle before trial, I have testified at trial in two states.